The Food Standards Agency is known as the ‘Controller’ of the personal data provided to us.

 We do this in line with the performance of our statutory duties (Article 6 (1)(e) of GDPR and Section 8 of DPA 2018.
 We will not collect any personal data on you which we do not need.

 Where we process the data relating to convictions we do so, for reasons of substantial public interest in the exercise of our function as a government department and in line with our Data Protection policy and Schedule 1, Part 2 paragraphs (6) and (36) Data Protection Act 2018.

 We may also analyse the data along with other information we hold about you and information we have obtained from public and/or private sources for the purpose of helping us evaluate risk.
 We do this in line with the exercise of official authority vested in us under the Food Standards Act and the performance of a task carried out in the public interest.

 What we do with it

-We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
-This means that this information will be retained until:
+We retain personal data only for as long as necessary to carry out these functions, and in line with our retention policy.
+This means that this data will be retained until:

 - we have confirmed that the prohibition order is no longer in force; and